DataFire/Integrations/integrations/generated/azure_storage/README.md

 ### Sku
 * Sku `object`: The SKU of the storage account.
-  * capabilities `array`: The capability information in the specified sku, including file encryption, network acls, change notification, etc.
+  * capabilities `array`: The capability information in the specified SKU, including file encryption, network ACLs, change notification, etc.
     * items [SKUCapability](#skucapability)
-  * kind `string` (values: Storage, StorageV2, BlobStorage): Indicates the type of storage account.
+  * kind `string` (values: Storage, StorageV2, BlobStorage, FileStorage, BlockBlobStorage): Indicates the type of storage account.
   * locations `array`: The set of locations that the SKU is available.
 This will be supported and registered Azure Geo Regions (e.g. West US, East US, Southeast Asia, etc.).
     * items `string`
-  * name **required** `string` (values: Standard_LRS, Standard_GRS, Standard_RAGRS, Standard_ZRS, Premium_LRS): Gets or sets the sku name.
+  * name **required** `string` (values: Standard_LRS, Standard_GRS, Standard_RAGRS, Standard_ZRS, Premium_LRS, Premium_ZRS, Standard_GZRS, Standard_RAGZRS): Gets or sets the SKU name.
 Required for account creation; optional for update.
-Note that in older versions, sku name was called accountType.
+Note that in older versions, SKU name was called accountType.
   * resourceType `string`: The type of the resource, usually it is 'storageAccounts'.
   * restrictions `array`: The restrictions because of which SKU cannot be used.
 This is empty if there are no restrictions.
     * items [Restriction](#restriction)
-  * tier `string` (values: Standard, Premium): Gets the sku tier.
+  * tier `string` (values: Standard, Premium): Gets the SKU tier.
 This is based on the SKU name.

 ### StorageAccount
 * StorageAccount `object`: The storage account.
   * identity [Identity](#identity)
-  * kind `string` (values: Storage, StorageV2, BlobStorage): Gets the Kind.
+  * kind `string` (values: Storage, StorageV2, BlobStorage, FileStorage, BlockBlobStorage): Gets the Kind.
   * properties [StorageAccountProperties](#storageaccountproperties)
   * sku [Sku](#sku)
-  * id `string`: Resource Id
+  * location **required** `string`: The geo-location where the resource lives
-  * location `string`: Resource location
+  * tags `object`: Resource tags.
-  * name `string`: Resource name
+  * id `string`: Fully qualified resource Id for the resource.
+Ex - /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/{resourceProviderNamespace}/{resourceType}/{resourceName}
-  * tags `object`: Tags assigned to a resource; can be used for viewing and grouping a resource (across resource groups).
+  * name `string`: The name of the resource
-  * type `string`: Resource type
+  * type `string`: The type of the resource.
+Ex- Microsoft.Compute/virtualMachines or Microsoft.Storage/storageAccounts.

 ### StorageAccountCheckNameAvailabilityParameters
-* StorageAccountCheckNameAvailabilityParameters `object`: The parameters used to check the availabity of the storage account name.
+* StorageAccountCheckNameAvailabilityParameters `object`: The parameters used to check the availability of the storage account name.
   * name **required** `string`: The storage account name.
   * type **required** `string` (values: Microsoft.Storage/storageAccounts): The type of resource, Microsoft.Storage/storageAccounts

 ### StorageAccountCreateParameters
 * StorageAccountCreateParameters `object`: The parameters used when creating a storage account.
   * identity [Identity](#identity)
-  * kind **required** `string` (values: Storage, StorageV2, BlobStorage): Required.
+  * kind **required** `string` (values: Storage, StorageV2, BlobStorage, FileStorage, BlockBlobStorage): Required.
 Indicates the type of storage account.
   * location **required** `string`: Required.
 Gets or sets the location of the resource.
 This will be one of the supported and registered Azure Geo Regions (e.g. West US, East US, Southeast Asia, etc.).
 The geo region of a resource cannot be changed once it is created, but if an identical geo region is specified on update, the request will succeed.
   * properties [StorageAccountPropertiesCreateParameters](#storageaccountpropertiescreateparameters)
   * sku **required** [Sku](#sku)